Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.0.8 - 2017-09-01  =

+* Fix for out of memory errors.
+* Fix for options saving when there is no value for each option.
+* Fix for compatibility with Bookrev.
+* Fix for rich snippet reviewer author.

 = 3.0.7 - 2017-08-29  =

 * Fixed empty links for reviews.